Lamar mounds and village site: Excavations

 In 1936 the site was acquired by the United States government and incorporated into the new Ocmulgee National Monument, based on the multiple mounds located to the north at Ocmulgee Mounds.
 It was extensively excavated during the late 1930s as part of the government's Depression-era Works Progress Administration archaeology program.
-These excavations started with one directed by James A. Ford in 1934, Arthur R. Kelly in 1936, Gordon Willey in 1938, and in 1939-1940 by Jesse Jennings and Charles Fairbanks.
+These excavations started with one directed by James A. Ford in 1934, Arthur R. Kelly in 1936, Gordon Willey in 1938, and in 1939–1940 by Jesse Jennings and Charles Fairbanks.
 To protect the site from the flooding Ocmulgee River, the government constructed a large levee around the site in 1941.

 In 1996 archaeologist Mark Williams from the University of Georgia and the Lamar Institute did test excavations and site mapping.
 These were the first archaeological explorations at the site since 1940.

 Possible location of Ichisi

 Proposed de Soto expedition route through Georgia (Hudson 1997).

-On March 29, 1539, the Hernando de Soto entrada, while winding northward after leaving Florida, recorded coming upon the province of Ichisi, which may have been part of the larger paramount chiefdom of Ocute.
+On March 29, 1539, the Hernando de Soto entrada, while winding northward after leaving Florida, recorded coming upon the province of Ichisi, which may have been part of the large Native American country called Ocute.
 They were greeted at the first village by women dressed in white mantles, offering gifts of corn cakes and wild onions.
-On March 30 they were ferried across the Ocmulgee River in dugout canoes and met the paramount chief of the province, who they noted had only one good eye.
+On March 30 they were ferried across the Ocmulgee River in dugout canoes and met the leader of the country, who they noted had only one good eye.
 The Spanish expedition spent several days at the village as guests of this chief.
 He gave de Soto gifts of food, and offered him porters and translators to assist him in getting to the next chiefdom to the northeast, Ocute.
 This people were recorded as speaking a different language than the Ichisi.
 Before leaving on April 1, the Spaniards erected a large wooden cross atop one of the village platform mounds and tried to explain its significance to the villagers.

-Noted historian and de Soto researcher Charles M. Hudson theorized in the 1980s and 90s, that the de Soto entrada crossed the Ocmulgee River near the future site of Macon, Georgia, and that the Lamar Mounds may have been the location of the paramount town of the Ichisi.
+Noted historian and de Soto researcher Charles M. Hudson theorized in the 1980s and 90s, that the de Soto entrada crossed the Ocmulgee River near the future site of Macon, Georgia, and that the Lamar Mounds may have been the location of the capital of the Ocute.
 This view has been supported by archaeologists who have worked at the site.

 But archaeological work in 2009 at a site in rural Telfair County, Georgia, near the present-day town of McRae, discovered evidence that calls this identification into question.
 Evidence from the Telfair site suggests that de Soto's crossing of the Ocmulgee River took place here, approximately 90 mi further south than at Lamar Mounds.
 Archaeologists and historians are still debating which of the two sites was visited by de Soto and his men.